nikolas-claussen/blender-tissue-cartography/README.md

 3.  load the mesh into blender to map to unwrap it into the plane

-4.  make a cartographic projection of your the 3d data using the unwrapped mesh
+4.  make a cartographic projection of your 3d data using the unwrapped mesh

 5.  visualize the results in 3d using blender.

-Below is a screenshot to give you an idea of the work flow for the example *Drosophila* dataset: Volumetric data in ImageJ (center), jupyter computational notebook to run the `blender_tissue_cartography` module (left), and blender project with extracted mesh and texture (right).
+Below is a screenshot to give you an idea of the workflow for the example *Drosophila* dataset: Volumetric data in ImageJ (center), jupyter computational notebook to run the `blender_tissue_cartography` module (left), and blender project with extracted mesh and texture (right).

-A key idea behind the pipeline is the notion of *iterative design*: if after completing a first round of steps 1-5, you are not satisfied with the results, you can go back and improve each step.
-For example, after seeing your data projected onto the 3d mesh as below, you can graphically adjust the cartographic projection, for example its seams/cuts.
+A key idea behind the pipeline is the notion of *iterative design*: if after completing the first round of steps 1-5, you are not satisfied with the results, you can go back and improve each step.
+For example, after seeing your data projected onto the 3d mesh as below, you can graphically adjust the cartographic projection, for example, its seams/cuts.
 See Tutorial 6.

 ![image.png](index_files/figure-commonmark/cell-6-1-image.png)

-In this pipeline, you have the ability to edit meshes and cartographic projections interactively - you can create a preliminary projection of your data automatically, and use it as guidance when editing your cartographic map in blender.
+In this pipeline, you can edit meshes and cartographic projections interactively - you can create a preliminary projection of your data automatically, and use it as guidance when editing your cartographic map in blender.
 Here, we edit the “seam” of our cartographic map based on the region occupied by cells during zebrafish epiboly (tutorial 6).

 ![image-2.png](index_files/figure-commonmark/cell-7-1-image-2.png)

-#### Notes for python beginners
+#### Notes for Python beginners

-- You will need a working python installation (see here: [installing anaconda/miniconda](https://docs.anaconda.com/miniconda/miniconda-install/), and know how to [launch jupyter notebooks](https://docs.jupyter.org/en/latest/running.html).
-You will run the computational notebooks run in your browser.
+- You will need a working Python installation (see here: [installing anaconda/miniconda](https://docs.anaconda.com/miniconda/miniconda-install/), and know how to [launch jupyter notebooks](https://docs.jupyter.org/en/latest/running.html).
+You will run the computational notebooks in your browser.
 Here is a [video tutorial](https://www.youtube.com/watch?v=HW29067qVWk)

 - Create a new folder for each tissue cartography project.
-Do not place them into the folder into which you unpacked `blender_tissue_cartography` - otherwise your files will be overwritten if you want to update the software
+Do not place them into the folder into which you unpacked `blender_tissue_cartography` - otherwise, your files will be overwritten if you want to update the software

 - The repository contains two sets of notebooks: in the `nbs` folder and